zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

     ```
     /D IPLINFO
     ```
-    Part of the output contains the release, for example,
+  **Expected results:** part of the output contains the release, for example, `RELEASE z/OS 02.02.00`.
-    ```
-    RELEASE z/OS 02.02.00.
-    ```

 2. Configure z/OSMF.

     z/OSMF is a base element of z/OS V2.2 and V2.3, so it is already installed.
 But it might not be configured and running on every z/OS V2.2 and V2.3 system.

-    In short, to configure an instance of z/OSMF, run the IBM-supplied jobs IZUSEC and IZUMKFS, and then start the z/OSMF server.
+    In short, to configure an instance of z/OSMF, run the IBM-supplied jobs `IZUSEC` and `IZUMKFS`, and then start the z/OSMF server.
     The z/OSMF configuration process occurs in three stages, and in the following order:
     - Stage 1 - Security setup
     - Stage 2 - Configuration